-In addition, our bank partners have generally increasingly retained loans for their own customer base and balance sheet.
-In the year ended December 31, 2020, approximately 21% of Upstart-powered loans were retained by the originating bank, while about 77% of Upstart-powered loans were purchased by institutional investors through our loan funding programs.
-The percentage of Upstart-powered loans at lower rates due to the lower cost of funds available to them from their deposit base than is otherwise available in the broader institutional investment markets.
+In addition, our bank partners may retain loans for their own customer base and balance sheet.
+In the three months ended March 31, 2021, approximately 17% of Upstart-powered loans were retained by the originating bank, while about 81% of Upstart-powered loans were purchased by institutional investors through our loan funding programs.
+While the percentage of Upstart-powered loans retained by the originating banks has fluctuated from quarter-to-quarter, it has generally increased over the last few years.
+In general, banks can fund loans at lower rates due to the lower cost of funds available to them from their deposit base than is otherwise available in the broader institutional investment markets.
 Accordingly, loans retained by the originating bank generally carry lower interest rates for borrowers, which leads to better conversion rates and faster growth for our platform.
 Separately, as our number of bank partners grows, such banks will increasingly source new prospective borrowers from their own existing customer base and provide an incremental channel to attract borrowers.
 If we are unable to attract new bank partners or if we are unable to maintain or expand the number of loans held on their balance sheets, our financial performance would suffer.